-This tutorial will show you step by step how to rip (copy) music from a audio CD to your PC using Windows Media Player in Windows 10.
+This tutorial will show you step by step how to rip (copy) music from an audio CD to your PC using Windows Media Player in Windows 10.

-Your songs will be copied from your CD to your computer's hard drive in MP3 audio format, but you can also choose another audio format, like WMA, WAV or FLAC.
+Windows Media Player will copy songs from your CD to your computer's hard drive in MP3 audio format, but you can also choose another audio format, like WMA, WAV or FLAC.

 1. Insert the audio CD you want to rip into the CD drive of your PC.

 Three ways to open Windows Media Player in Windows 10:

 - Click on the start menu button, scroll down to the letter W, click on Windows Accessories and then click on Windows Media Player.

 - Enter WMP in the search bar (or Cortana) and then click on Windows Media Player when it appears.